 “Don’t cram everything above the fold.
 Countless tests and scroll-click-tracking studies have shown that visitors are willing to scroll… as long as they know there’s something to scroll down for.”—Joanna Wiebe, Copyhackers

 Place your form above the fold and below the fold and see which one puts more conversions in your funnel.

 Tailoring information specifically for your visitors is ultimately the thing that’ll win over their conversions.
 User experience is key.

 With conditional logic, you can ask context-specific questions that are based on your visitor’s preceding answers.
 It’s an effective way to make your online form experience relevant to your visitor.

 Here’s what Formstack’s conditional logic sample looks like:

 Why ask a question that’s irrelevant when you can ask one that makes your visitor feel special and like you’re actually listening to them?

+Test out different CTAs depending on where they are in your conversion funnel and what their conversion intent level is.
 Try to match the conversion intent level with the conversion threat temperature: